My Al Capone Museum | home

 The defense team

 Michael Ahern, Al capone and Albert Fink during Al's tax trial.
-Funny thing was that Michael Ahern and another Capone lawyer named Thomas Ahern, had also been lawyers forsome famous Northsiders such as O'Banion, Weiss and Dan Macarthy back in the early 1920's.
+Funny thing was that Michael Ahern and another Capone lawyer named Thomas Nash, had also been lawyers forsome famous Northsiders such as O'Banion, Weiss and Dan McCarthy back in the early 1920's.

 (Capone's Chicago)